-Iraq police instructors now conduct the vast majority of the instruction for the 8week basic police skills courses taught to new recruits.
+Iraq police instruction for the 8-week basic police skills courses taught to new recruits.
 The JIPTC has far exceeded its goal of training 32,000 Iraqi police, graduating 36,000 recruits to date.
-We have increased the number of International Police Liaison Officers (IPLOs)

 We have increased the number of International Police Liaison Officers (IPLOs) supplied by INL from 500 to 690 officers.
 This increase has allowed for greater access and support to Iraqi police at the provincial headquarters, district, and stations levels.
 As a result, the Iraq police have increased their patrols and are actively conducting investigations.
 Although still a target, the Iraq police have stood their ground and defended their police stations from insurgent attacks.